mato-m/knn-diabetes/README.md

 # K-nearest neigbors - Diabetes prediction

+#### K-nearest neigbors (KNN)
+Knn classifies data into the classes based on its distance from k number of its closest data points.
+Typically, we use the Euclidean distance to determine which data point is the closest.
+It will classify the current data point to the same class that most of the closest k data points belong to.

 #### Dataset
 The [dataset](https://www.kaggle.com/datasets/mathchi/diabetes-data-set) contains 768 rows and 9 columns that represents various health parameters.
 The goal is to predict if user has Diabetes based on other health parameters.